My own personal recollections are many. Where should I begin?

 in the French revolution.
 Now unlike all the other things I’d been drawn to in history, I have never been interested in the French revolution.

-I had felt an absolute allergy to the French revolution.
+allergy to the French revolution.
 When I was told this I sat on it for about four years.
 A number of things happened in my

 life, which disrupted my life, because we all know real life always gets in the way of what you want to do.
 When I came out of that, I started